seregazhuk/seregazhuk.github.io_old/_posts/2016-05-12-laravel-multi-auth.md

 });
 {% endhighlight %}

-*EloquentUserProvider* requires an instance of *HasherContract* for password cheking, and your *Eloquent* model class.
+*EloquentUserProvider* requires an instance of *HasherContract* for password cheking, and *Eloquent* model class.
 Then we wrap an instance of our provider into *Guard* class to use advantages such of methods as `check()`, `guest()`, `user()` and so one.

 Ok, but where to put all of this code?
 Let's create a service provider for this purpose named "ClientAuthServiceProvider":